flavienbwk/book-devops/eng/AUDIOBOOK.md

 The website 12factor.net, created by Adam WIGGINS, lists and details these principles:

-1. Single Codebase: Centralize the code in one place (e.g., git / GitLab / GitHub) and assign a unique directory/project for each software.
-It should be adaptable to different environments (development, pre-production, production).
+1. Single Codebase.
+Centralize the code in one place (e.g., GitHub or GitLab) and assign a unique directory/project for each software.
+It should be adaptable to different environments.
 For instance, avoid creating separate "production" and "development" projects for the same software.
-2. Declared and Isolated Dependencies: All dependencies should be declared in a file - not implicitly loaded based on their presence or absence in a machine's folder.
-For example, using `package.json` for NPM (Javascript) and `requirements.txt` for PIP (Python).
+2. Declared and Isolated Dependencies.
+All dependencies should be declared in a file - not implicitly loaded based on their presence or absence in a machine's folder.
+For example, using `package.json` for NPM and `requirements.txt` for Python.
 They should be isolated during execution to ensure no dependencies are pre-installed on the machine.
 This can be achieved using Python's virtualenv, Ruby's bundle exec, or Docker for any language.
-3. Environment-based Configuration: The software should adapt to the deployment environment, not the other way around.
+3. Environment-based Configuration.
+The software should adapt to the deployment environment, not the other way around.
 Utilize environment variables and avoid constants in your applications to tailor your software's behavior to its deployment setting.
 4. Access Third-party Services via Connection Credentials in Variables: Databases, queue systems, SMTP-type emailing services, caching, or other APIs used by the application should be interchangeable based on the deployment environment.
 The software relies on URLs or credentials set as environment variables.
-For instance, the software should be able to connect to both `mysql://auth@host/db` and `mysql://auth@rds.amazonaws.com/db` without any code changes, as long as the technologies are the same.
+For instance, the software should be able to connect to databases from two different Cloud providers without any code changes, as long as the technologies are the same.
-5. Distinct Build and Run Stages: Freeze the code at runtime, making alterations impossible.
-Assign a unique identifier for each software release (e.g., a timestamp like `2022-05-07-21:33:18`) and make the code immutable for that version.
+5. Distinct Build and Run Stages.
+Freeze the code at runtime, making alterations impossible.
+Assign a unique identifier for each software release (e.g., a timestamp) and make the code immutable for that version.
 Any code change necessitates a new release.
-6. Create Stateless Applications: Every application should be self-sufficient and connect to an external service when it needs to interact with data (e.g., the databases mentioned in point 4).
-For example, each request to an API route shouldn't include a caching mechanism for a user session (refer to sticky sessions).
+6. Create Stateless Applications.
+Every application should be self-sufficient and connect to an external service when it needs to interact with data (e.g., the databases mentioned in point 4).
+For example, each request to an API route shouldn't include a caching mechanism for a user session.
 The API should solely rely on parameters present in the request to respond.
 This also encompasses the concept of "microservices."
 The goal is to separate software functionalities into independent modules, each scalable on its own.
-This is referred to as horizontal scaling (horizontal scaling).
+This is referred to as horizontal scaling.
 This contrasts with "monolithic" architectures.
-7. Access Services through Port Binding: An application shouldn't require adding a web server to operate.
+7. Access Services through Port Binding.
+An application shouldn't require adding a web server to operate.
 Each application should come with a means to serve its content and expose its port.
 It should be possible to assign a port for one specific environment and a different one in another environment.
-8. Concurrency: Allowing application concurrency means having the ability to instantiate multiple clones without the need for coordination or shared state among them.
-This concept aligns with point 6, implying that various application instances rely on third-party services (like databases) to manage data.
+8. Concurrency.
+Allowing application concurrency means having the ability to instantiate multiple clones without the need for coordination or shared state among them.
+This concept aligns with point 6, implying that various application instances rely on third-party services to manage data.
 This facilitates scaling individual components of the application (microservices) independently based on user load (e.g., the Unix Process Model, Horizontal Pod Autoscaling in Kubernetes).
-9. Disposability and Restart Control: An unexpected application shutdown shouldn't impact its restart; it should continue to operate as before, adapting to the current infrastructure state.
+9. Disposability and Restart Control.
+An unexpected application shutdown shouldn't impact its restart; it should continue to operate as before, adapting to the current infrastructure state.
 The application startup should be quick (within a few seconds).
-The software shutdown should be controlled upon receiving a `SIGTERM` signal (graceful exit).
+The software shutdown should be controlled upon receiving a `SIGTERM` signal.
-10. Environment Parity: Different environments (development, pre-production, production) should be as similar as possible.
+10. Environment Parity.
+Different environments (e.g., development, pre-production and production) should be as similar as possible.
 Using platform services (e.g., databases, caching services) with different versions can lead to incompatibilities and errors once the software is in production.
-11. Treat Application Logs as Streams: An application should never handle redirection or storage of activity logs (logs).
+11. Treat Application Logs as Streams.
+An application should never handle redirection or storage of activity logs.
 It shouldn't attempt to write or manage log files.
-Instead, it should write logs to the standard output (`stdout`) as promptly as possible (without buffering).
-This enables the Cloud platform to easily process logs from deployed applications (see the chapter "A foundation for your resilience").
+Instead, it should write logs to `stdout` as promptly as possible.
+This enables the Cloud platform to easily process logs from deployed applications.
-12. Execute Administrative Tasks with One-off Commands: Applications should include scripts or tools for executing administrative actions.
-For instance, initiating a database migration with a Python script, accessing a console to investigate a production database with `psql`, or triggering a backup with a command.
+12. Execute Administrative Tasks with One-off Commands.
+Applications should include scripts or tools for executing administrative actions.
+For instance, initiating a database migration with a Python script, accessing a console to investigate a production database with the P-S-Q-L command line, or triggering a backup with a command.
 The idea is to facilitate script execution in the same environment where the software is deployed.

-Implementing these criteria - particularly breaking software into microservices - combined with continuous deployment pipelines, increases the chances of anticipating software incidents by 43% according to research (e.g., failures, vulnerabilities, or degraded service performance).
+Implementing these criteria - particularly breaking software into microservices - combined with continuous deployment pipelines, increases the chances of anticipating software incidents by 43% according to research.
 Containerization is especially suited to these practices.
 Concepts of isolation are recurrent, and technology like Docker aptly addresses them.

 Even though these are now standard practices in the industry, it might be beneficial to include them in a guide for newcomers.

 ### Instant messaging

 A simple yet especially effective way to bridge the gaps between silos is to implement a shared instant messaging system.
 Through this medium, team members can quickly communicate without overloading their email inboxes, engage in group discussions about the next feature to develop, share snippets of code or documents effortlessly, foster cohesion by sharing memes, make general announcements, or even conduct polls to decide on a list of options.
-Beyond facilitating collaboration, messaging enables remote work or collaboration with decentralized teams (in other cities or countries).
+Beyond facilitating collaboration, messaging enables remote work or collaboration with decentralized teams.

 In the context of system reliability improvement, messaging is the ideal location to centralize production alerts for SRE teams.
 System monitoring tools can be set up to raise alerts in a single location.
 SREs are immediately notified when an alert is issued.
 When set up properly, these alerts provide all the information the SRE needs to promptly address the issue.
 Production teams can also easily inform their users of actions they are taking on the production system.

-Messaging platforms like Mattermost, Element, Zulip, and Slack come with built-in VoIP (calling) and video conferencing capabilities.
-Most also natively support integration with tools used in production (e.g., automatic notifications for every GitLab release, incident reports in chats, updates on the status page, postmortem timelines; see Rootly).
+Messaging platforms like Mattermost, Element, Zulip, and Slack come with built-in VoIP and video conferencing capabilities.
+Most also natively support integration with tools used in production (e.g., automatic notifications for every GitLab release, incident reports in chats, updates on the status page or postmortem timelines).

 Several companies, like Scaleway, open their corporate messaging to their customers.
 This forms a community of mutual assistance and a knowledge base for new users.
 It fosters engagement and reassures potential users, knowing there will be someone to answer in case of problems.
 Users facing issues can ask their questions, to which another user or a company expert can respond.
 At Canonical and Prefect, there are even "Community Engineers" whose specific role is to help the community with issues they may encounter.
 Some companies opt to charge entirely for this user support.